 Getthefactsrx.com features the Starts with One campaign, which is designed to inform and educate young adults, their parents, and older adults about the dangers of prescription drug misuse and the importance of safe storage, use, and disposal.
 This campaign is funded by the Washington State Health Care Authority (HCA).

-WA Tribal Opioid Solutions provides educational resources for Tribes and tribal organizations working to address opioid prevention, overdose response and treatment.
-This campaign is funded by HCA and SAMHSA State Opioid Response, and informed by recommendations from tribal leaders.
+WA Tribal Opioid Solutions provides educational resources for Tribes and tribal organizations working to address opioid prevention, and overdose response and treatment.
+This campaign is funded by the Washington State Health Care Authority (HCA).

 WSRxS does not provide BlueCross BlueShield services and is a separate company solely responsible for its product/services.